 Home Equity Increases as Home Prices Rise

-However, if home prices do rise, you will grab a larger amount of home equity.
+If home prices rise over time, you will gain a larger amount of home equity as a result.

 This is where homeownership starts looking attractive.
 That combination of regular payments reducing the principal balance and home prices increasing can be pretty sweet.

 Just keep in mind the opposite is also true, and if you refinance and pull “cash-out” at market peak, you may find yourself underwater on your mortgage(s).

 - It’s also possible to have negative home equity

 - When your home is worth less than the mortgage(s)